 Two Henrys

-In the dead of winter, Henry flies from New York to Florida to offer condolences at the funeral of a father figure he never knew.
-But as the booze flows at the wake, are the surviving widow and her grown daughter ready to raise a glass to the unexpected guest?
-Set in 2012, somewhere between the dusk of the worst days of the AIDS crisis and the dawn of marriage equality, "Two Henrys" is a humor-laced...
+In the dead of winter, Henry flies from New York to Florida to offer condolences at the funeral of his late partner’s father, a man he never knew.
+But as the booze flows at the wake, are the surviving widow, Constance, and her grown daughter, Amy, ready to raise a glass to the unexpected guest?
+Set in 2012, somewhere between the dusk of the worst days of the AIDS crisis and the dawn of marriage equality, TWO...

-In the dead of winter, Henry flies from New York to Florida to offer condolences at the funeral of a father figure he never knew.
-But as the booze flows at the wake, are the surviving widow and her grown daughter ready to raise a glass to the unexpected guest?
-Set in 2012, somewhere between the dusk of the worst days of the AIDS crisis and the dawn of marriage equality, "Two Henrys" is a humor-laced drama about guilt and grief, perceptions and prejudices and the urge to find family.
+In the dead of winter, Henry flies from New York to Florida to offer condolences at the funeral of his late partner’s father, a man he never knew.
+But as the booze flows at the wake, are the surviving widow, Constance, and her grown daughter, Amy, ready to raise a glass to the unexpected guest?
+Set in 2012, somewhere between the dusk of the worst days of the AIDS crisis and the dawn of marriage equality, TWO HENRYS is a humor-laced drama exploring guilt and grief, perceptions and prejudices, and the urge to find family.
+Above all, it may be about the bravery of having uncomfortable conversations that lead to change.

 Find a perusal copy at NPX or inquire with playwright.
 Seeking developmental/world premiere opportunities.